terrywbradyC9/AlmaInventory/README.md

 - Results are displayed in a table with common errors highlighted
 - Optionally, the user can upload results of a scanning session to Google sheets

 ## Docker Build Options
 - `docker build -t terrywbrady/alma-inventory-php -f Dockerfile.php .`
 - `docker build -t terrywbrady/alma-inventory-node -f Dockerfile.node .`
 - `docker build -t terrywbrady/alma-inventory-jetty -f Dockerfile.jetty .`

+### This system is under development
+This is a migration of a solution originally developed for the Sierra ILS.

+See https://github.com/Georgetown-University-Libraries/BarcodeInventory for a demonstration video.

 ## Pre-requisites